Popular Dog Breeds

-All About a Japanese Spitz
+All about the Japanese Spitz

 The Japanese Spitz is an alert, intelligent breed of dog and with good training becomes a very obedient companion.
-However, if

-not shown proper leadership it can bark incessantly and misbehave.
+However, if not shown proper leadership it can bark incessantly and misbehave.

 This happy dog is usually good with children and usually gets along well with other dogs and household pets.
 This tough dog will act as a house protector and guardian.